joahn3/joahn3/README.md

 -->

 # Hi there 👋 !
 I am Ionut Francisc!
-I am a Security & Privacy Consultant by day & Web developer enthusiast by night.
+I am a Security & Privacy Consultant by day & a Web developer enthusiast by night.

 ---